njpetersen/cse15l-lab-report3/lab-report3.md

           Frozen lung tissue was homogenized in ice cold 750 μl :
 ```

+The command line argument `-p` accepts an argument which causes the output to highlight the first instance of that argument in the text file as well as start the `less` command at that first instance of the argument.
+This acts as a significant time saver, as if you know a keyword or phrase for something you are searching for in a file, you can supply that as the argument and instead of having to search the entire file for that section manually, this option will instead bring you directly to what you are looking for.

 ### Citations
 Information about uses of the less command was gathered from: